 One location was chosen to observe shorebird migration (Figure 3, Appendix A) along the Lake Ontario shoreline adjacent to the Subject Lands.
 Maximum field of view and proximity to flypast birds was best from this location, similar to protocols used at Col. Sam Smith Park in Etobicoke.
 Observations were made with Ziess 10X50 Trinovid binoculars and a Swarovski HD 81 mm telescope.
 Maximum distance of observation was used on every visit.
 Observations began on 21 April and continued through May, roughly every 10 days.
-A total of four surveys were completed, with one every 2 days to 3 days from May 22 to May 29, 2017, to capture the main window of shorebird passage through the area.
+Four surveys were completed every 2 days to 3 days from May 22 to May 29, 2017, to capture the main window of shorebird passage through the area.